 Most of the assistive devices in Sweden are provided through the healthcare service in municalities or healthcare regions.
 Municipalities and regions are obliged to make assistive devices available as part of a health and medical treatment initiative.
-Contact the healthcare services to arrange an assessment of your needs.
+Contact the healthcare services (vården) to arrange an assessment of your needs.

 You may obtain some assistive devices for work by applying for an allowance from the Social Insurance Agency (Försäkringskassan).
 Other allowances can be obtained through the health care services, the municipality, your employer, or the Public Employment Service (Arbetsförmedlingen).
 Sometimes you may receive benefits from both Försäkringskassan and one or more other actors.

-If you live, work or are staying in Sweden and you have a disability, you have the same right to apply for assistive devices as Swedish citizens.
+If you live, work, or are staying in Sweden and you have a disability, you have the same right to apply for assistive devices as Swedish citizens.
 The conditions you must satisfy to be eligible for the different benefits vary.

 For some benefits, you must live and work in Sweden, but for others, it is enough if you either live or work in Sweden.

-Which benefits can you apply for?
+Which benefits can I apply for in Sweden?